 My story

-Hi my name is Annie, I'm a GP (among many other things; wife, daughter, sister, auntie, friend, rubbish but enthusiastic netball player, absolute legend, etc).
-I’ve recently finished treatment for breast cancer, as of December 2021.
+Hi my name is Annie, I'm a GP (among many other things; mum, wife, daughter, sister, auntie, friend, rubbish but enthusiastic netball player, absolute legend, etc).
+I had finished treatment for breast cancer, as of December 2021.

 I found a small lump (about the size of a pea) in my left boob 11 days before my 32nd birthday.